GiorgiVache/Useful-Python-Code/README.md

 # Useful-Python-Code
-# Code I might find useful in the future.
+# These are some of the exercises I completed during the online courses.
+I chose these, because I might find them useful later on for my projects.